sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/gettingstarted/CreateFirstProject.md

 The Maven configuration is based on the use of [:pluginname:].
 This plugin is in charge of compiling the SARL and the Java files.
 Details about the [:pluginname:] may be found on [this page](../tools/MavenSarlPlugin.md).

-<important>You must set the `extensions` tag to true for the [:pluginname:] plugin.
+> **_Important Note:_** You must set the `extensions` tag to true for the [:pluginname:] plugin.
 If you missed to set it, the plugin
-will not able to be integrated in the Maven life-cycle.
-The consequence will be that only the Java compiler will be invoked.</important>
+> will not able to be integrated in the Maven life-cycle.
+The consequence will be that only the Java compiler will be
+> invoked.

 ### Configuration of a runtime environment (optional)